Building a Customer Support Agent with Claude: Tools, Policy Hooks, and Escalation

 Common Misconceptions

-- “Put the policy in the system prompt and the model will respect it.”
+“Put the policy in the system prompt and the model will respect it.”
 The model will try to respect it.
 A code-enforced hook respects it unconditionally.
-For hard business constraints, only code can hold the line.
+System prompt instructions are input tokens — they can be argued with, overridden by later context, or jailbroken.
+A function that returns an error before the tool executes cannot be argued with.

-- “More tools = more capable agent.”
-More tools increase the attack surface and the chance of the model choosing the wrong one.
-Constrain the tool set to what the task actually requires.
+“More tools make the agent more capable.”
+More tools increase the planning surface, the chance of the model choosing the wrong one, and the attack footprint for adversarial prompts.
+Constrain the tool set to what the scenario actually requires — then constrain it further.
+Capability comes from scoped depth, not breadth.

-- “Verbose tool output in context is fine.”
-Long tool outputs push pinned facts out of the effective context window and degrade later turns.
-Prune or summarize tool results before feeding them back.
+“Verbose tool output in context is harmless.”
+Long tool outputs push pinned case facts down in the context window and degrade the model’s effective recall in later turns.
+Prune or summarize tool results before appending them to the conversation.
+Context is a finite, ordered resource — treat it that way.

 Frequently Asked Questions

 A structured error gives the model actionable information.
-If the model just receives an empty block or an exception, it may retry indefinitely or hallucinate a workaround.
-A typed error (policy_cap_exceeded, max_allowed: 500) lets the model reason about the constraint and propose a valid path forward.
+If the model receives an empty response or a raw exception string, it may retry with the same invalid arguments indefinitely, or hallucinate a workaround.
+A typed error — policy_cap_exceeded, max_allowed: 500, is_retryable: false — lets the model reason about the constraint and propose a valid alternative.
+The error is a one-turn message from your code to the model’s planner.

-This is why logging stop_reason on every turn matters. max_tokens is a silent failure mode — the model just stops mid-thought.
-Your loop should detect it, log it, and either summarize context and continue or escalate rather than silently dropping the task.
+This is why logging stop_reason on every turn matters. max_tokens is a silent failure — the model stops mid-thought with no error.
+Your loop should detect it, log it, and take a deliberate action: either compact context and continue, or escalate rather than returning a truncated half-answer to the customer.
+Never silently drop a task because the context filled.

-Should the escalation tool be inside the same scope ring as the other tools?
 Yes.
-Keeping escalation inside the tool scope means the model can trigger it as a first-class action — not as a fallback signal outside the loop.
-The structured summary it produces is far more useful to the human queue than a raw conversation dump.
+Keeping escalation inside the tool scope means the model can trigger it as a first-class action — planned and executed the same way as process_refund — not as a fallback signal your code infers from outside the loop.
+The structured summary the model produces when it calls escalate is far more useful to the human queue than a raw conversation dump.

 Where This Fits in the Series